collective/collective.migrationhelpers/README.rst

 fix_at_image_scales
     Fix/Migrate custom images/scales and broken links to AT-based images.
-    This only finds content with the rich text behavior, so not all rich text fields.
+    This only finds content with the rich text behavior, so not all rich text fields

 `post_python3_fixes.py <https://github.com/collective/collective.migrationhelpers/blob/master/src/collective/migrationhelpers/post_python3_fixes.py>`_